-Corporate venturing through which larger companies participate in new initiatives that lie within or outside the boundaries of the company, seems to be increasing Netherlands.
+Corporate venturing through which larger companies participate in new initiatives that lie within or outside the boundaries of the company seems to be increasing in the Netherlands.
 Examples of successful corporate ventures include BeFrank, Knab, Inshared, HelloLaw, 50Five, Tikkie, nrc.next and the recently launched Peaks.
 Why have these startups been successful?
 We distinguish six success factors for corporate ventures.

 1: Skills of the team